Discursif/cvm_compiler_v2/README.md

 # cvm_compiler_v2
  The second iteration of the CVM compiler
 ## Introduction
-CVM is a high level language which compiles to CVM Bytecode which itself can be transpiled to all kind of targets such as:
+CVM is a high-level language which compiles to CVM Bytecode which itself can be transpiled to all kind of targets such as:
  > C, x86, ARM64, Python, JS...
 CVM is similar to Rust in terms of syntax with touches of Java.

 ## Aim of this project
 This project was made to explore optimization and language theory.
-The other aim of this project is making challenges for a custom CTF named Discursif.
+The other aim of this project is to make challenges for a custom CTF named Discursif.

-## Why is CVM so particular to code with ?
+## Why is CVM so particular to code with?
 Every feature of CVM is due or a consequence of the underlying possibilities or CVM Bytecode.
 This is why it is very important to learn the basics of CVM Bytecode before programming in CVM.

-The CVM Bytecode has only 9 instruction with the OP instruction having 9 kinds of suboperation.
+The CVM Bytecode has only 9 instructions, with the OP instruction having 9 kinds of suboperation.

-In CVM registers have a variable size between 0 and 255.
-They act like an Vector of unsigned bytes with a maximum capacity of 255.
+In CVM, registers have a variable size between 0 and 255.
+They act like a Vector of unsigned bytes with a maximum capacity of 255.

 All operations in CVM are wrapping!
 For instance: `250 + 10 = 5`